List of Tension Member’s Posts-part 3.

 A Solved problem 4-4, Pult without block shear.

-This is the 15th post of the Tension Member’s Posts which includes a solved problem -4-4 from Prof. Abi O. Aghayere ‘s book.
+This is the 15th post, A solved problem -4-4 from Prof. Abi O. Aghayere ‘s book.
 Check the adequacy of the channel- without considering the block shear.

-There are two posts, the 16th and 17ths post of the Tension Member’s Posts which include a solved problem-4-6. from Prof. Abi O. Aghayere ‘s book.
+There are two posts, the 16th and 17th posts, a solved problem-4-6. from Prof. Abi O. Aghayere ‘s book.
 For Tension Member with Block Shear For the connection shown in solved problem 4-4.

 Determine if the channel and gusset plate are adequate for the applied tension load considering block shear.